Dzejkop/bizarre-rust-features-behaviour/README.md

 as expected.

-The issue seems to stem from the fact that there's an additional crate `b` in the workspace that's also a bin crate that depends on `a`.
+The issue seems to stem from the fact that there's an additional crate `b` in the workspace that depends on `a`.